Skip to main content

 Capstone Project: Serverless Movies API.

-1. GetMovies: Returns a JSON list of all movies in your db.
-Make sure to return a URL for the movie cover.
+1. GetMovies: Returns a JSON list of all movies in your database.
+Ensure the response includes a URL for the movie cover.

-2. GetMoviesByYear: Returns a list of movies released in that year.
-Year is provided by the client.
+2. GetMoviesByYear: Returns a list of movies released in a specified year.
+The year is provided by the client.

-3. EXTRA CREDIT: GetMovieSummary: Returns a summary that is generated by AI.
+3. EXTRA CREDIT - GetMovieSummary: Returns a summary generated by AI for a specified movie.

 Your movie data model could look like: